syncfusion-content/asp.netwebforms-docs/aspnet/Colorpicker/Behaviour-Settings.md

 The ColorPicker control allows you to define the preset model to be rendered initially in palette type.
 This can be achieved by using the “PresetType” property.
 Totally 12 types of presets available.

-The “_PresetType_” property is Enum type and its default value is “basic”.
+The “PresetType” property is Enum type and its default value is “basic”.

 <table>